jaerrib/maerstanas/Writerside/topics/Where-to-Play.md

 #### Django

-This version uses the [Django](https://www.djangoproject.com/) framework and is planned to be a full-stack web application.
-Players will be able to play as guests or have the option to log in to play asynchronous games against other players.
+This version uses the Python-based [Django](https://www.djangoproject.com/) web framework and is a full-stack web application.
+An account is required.
+However, players can play against bots on different difficulties or play asynchronous games against other players!
+Games and play records can be saved to reference later.

-While it is incomplete and not yet deployed, you can still check out the [source code](https://codeberg.org/jaerrib/maerstanas-webapp).
-Feel free to help out if you can!
+[Play now](https://maerstanas.fly.dev/) or check out the [source code](https://codeberg.org/jaerrib/maerstanas_python)

 #### Pygame